JudeA94/CV/README.md

 ## Work Experience

-**Company Name** (start-date to end-date)
+**Holloway School** (September 16 to July 17)
-_Your job title_
+Mathematics teaching assistant

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+Full-time tutor and teaching assistant at Holloway School, working with small groups of students or as an aid to the teacher in the classroom.
+Responsible for teaching booster classes to students in small groups to help them in their GCSEs.

-**Company Name** (start-date to end-date)
+**Woodhouse College** (September 18 to August 22)
-_Your job title_
+Teacher of mathematics

-- Any experience relevent to software development
+Full-time teacher and pastoral tutor at Woodhouse College, working with 16-18 year old A-level students.
+Responsible for teaching A-level maths and further maths, guiding students through the UCAS process and delivering the pastoral program.
+I also co-ran the booster catch up program to help struggling students and boost high achieving students to achieve the grades they needed for their future plans.

 ## Skills

-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.

 -STAR